Krishan11/LongestPalindrome/README.md

 # LongestPalindrome
-src Directory contains programs in java programming such as findingPalindrome, UniqueChar etc
+src Directory contains programs for practicing java problems such as findingPalindrome

 #Written By:Krishan Sharma